nashcalc/prototype/README.md

   **Ben:**

-    Fix logic for setting row and column floor on buttons (could store the main div element somewhere and just change stuff with usestate, saving a ton of space)
-      - Everything works except states are being read as minusColState == 1 and minusRowState == 1 which doesn't really make sense
-        -- This is making the grid default to one row or col when minus button is pressed

     Eliminate axios api calls anytime that form values are not complete and numbers/floats and move error handling from axios to when call condition is met/unmet as opposed to just error handling